 TGbe editor: Please update the following paragraph in this subclause as shown below:

-A STA affiliated with an MLD may include the Link Info field (see Figure 9-1002e (Multi-Link element format)) in the Basic Multi-Link element that it transmits to provide complete or partial profile of another STA affiliated with the same MLD defined in 35.3.3.2 (Advertisement of complete or partial per-link information).
+An AP affiliated with an AP MLD may include the Link Info field (see Figure 9-1002e (Multi-Link element format)) in the Basic Multi-Link element that it transmits to carry complete or partial profile as defined in 35.3.3.2 (Advertisement of complete or partial per-link information) of another AP that is affiliated with the same AP MLD as the transmitting AP.
+An AP corresponding to the transmitted BSSID may include Link Info field in the Basic Multi-Link element that it transmits to carry complete or partial profile of another AP that is affiliated with an AP MLD with which an AP corresponding to the nontransmitted BSSID in the same multiple BSSID is affiliated with.

 TGbe editor: Please insert the following NOTEs and a new paragraph in this subclause after the above modified paragraph as shown below: